Putin Sounded Like a Loser In His ‘Victory Day’ Speech

-The twist this May 9 was that the inspiring oratory came not from Russia’s president Vladimir Putin, who offered a lackluster, slogan-laden retread of a speech, but from the man who has for more than two months led the effort to deny Russia an expected victory in Ukraine, Volodomyr Zelenskyy.
+The twist this May 9 was that the inspiring oratory came not from Russia’s President Vladimir Putin, who offered a lackluster, slogan-laden retread of a speech, but from the man who has for more than two months led the effort to deny Russia an expected victory in Ukraine, Volodymyr Zelensky.

 Indeed, the speech from Ukraine’s president revealed the hollowness of both Putin’s words and the pomp of the Red Square military parade with which Russia has traditionally made a big show of flexing its muscles for the world.

-Zelenskyy made that very point in a speech which showed the oratory gifts the world has come to expect from the comedian and media-entrepreneur turned president.
+Zelensky made that very point in a speech which showed the oratory gifts the world has come to expect from the comedian and media entrepreneur turned president.
 Calling Putin a madman, he condemned his Russian counterpart and adversary as “the one who is repeating the horrific crimes of Hitler’s regime today.”

-In a carefully crafted video message, Zelenskyy’s point was inescapable: Russia’s effort is doomed precisely because Putin has not only forgotten the lessons of World War II, but because he’s defiled and abused the memory of its victims and heroes.
+In a carefully crafted video message, Zelensky’s point was inescapable: Russia’s effort is doomed precisely because Putin has not only forgotten the lessons of World War II but because he’s defiled and abused the memory of its victims and heroes.

-Zelenskyy’s video was stark and involved none of the flash and posing of the Russian “celebration.”
-But in that simplicity and starkness it revealed the sham and betrayal of Russia’s parades.
+Zelensky’s video was stark and involved none of the flash and posing of the Russian “celebration.”
+But in that simplicity and starkness, it revealed the sham and betrayal of Russia’s parades.

 Who knows what kind of celebrations Putin may once have envisioned for this week when he initially launched his invasion.
 Perhaps he had hoped the parade would feature spoils of victory, claimed weapons, perhaps a corresponding celebration before his generals in a Kyiv that was returned to its “rightful” place as a part of greater Russia.
 But there was precious little good news for Putin to celebrate given his defeats and enormous losses in Ukraine.